 2. Clinical trials are funded by sponsors (i.e., a drug companies, universities, hospital funds).

-Clinical trials are funded by sponsors (i.e., a drug companies, universities, hospital funds).
+Clinical trials are funded by sponsors (i.e., a drug companies, universities, registered charitable organizations, hospital funds).

 3. What are the requirements for preclinical and clinical trial protocols?
 Who must approve the protocols?

 The Thai FDA will review and approve preclinical and clinical trial protocols when they receive an application for the approval of sample product importation.
 The requirements for conducting clinical trials are as follows: